Dow Jones VentureSource recently ranked Wilson Sonsini Goodrich & Rosati as the leading law firm for 2015 U.S. venture financings.

 I represent technology and growth companies at all stages of development, through private financings, strategic transactions, public offerings, and mergers and acquisitions.
 I also represent investors in venture capital financings.
 I advise numerous entrepreneurs from initial company formation to liquidity event.
 At any time, I typically represent several startup companies seeking venture financing, private companies that have received financing, and publicly traded companies.
-In 2011, I completed more financings than anyone else at WSGR.
+I believe that I complete more financings than anyone else at WSGR.

 I was born in Osaka, Japan in 1968.
 I moved to Toronto, Canada when I was under a year old because my father was completing a Ph.D at the University of Toronto.
 I later moved to St. Paul, Minnesota when I was in kindergarten because my father ended up at the University of Minnesota.
 I learned how to program in BASIC on a mainframe computer in fifth grade and received an Apple II+ computer when I was in sixth grade (sometime in 1979).
 In eighth grade, someone figured out that I was particularly good at math and I started taking math classes at the University of Minnesota.
 However, I took my last advanced math class in eleventh grade.

 In college, I was a policy debater and also coached high school debate, which resulted in a habit of numbering my answers to questions and speaking extremely quickly under pressure.
 I graduated from the University of Minnesota in 1990 and the University of Chicago Law School in 1993.
 After 20+ years of living in really cold places, I joined WSGR as a summer associate.
 I worked at the Tokyo law firm of Nagashima Ohno & Tsunematsu in 1994 and 1995.
 I became a partner at WSGR in 2001.